 Marking up changes

-I can copy edit either on screen (using MS Word Track Changes) or on hard copy (using standard proofreading symbols).
+I can copy edit on screen using MS Word Track Changes).
 If I need more information from you before I continue editing, I’ll make comments in Track Changes or compile a list of questions for you.

 I check facts that can be verified easily and quickly: Are the correct dates used for major historical events?
 Are names and places spelled correctly?
 Are locations described appropriately?
-I check basic maths in tables and figures.
-I also check word use so that the manuscript sounds authentic – for example, 19th century character wouldn’t use modern slang.
+I also check word use so that the manuscript sounds authentic – for example, a 19th century character wouldn’t use modern slang.

 The next step